 Whether “So tell me about yourself” comes up or not, the points I’ve made above are adaptable to almost any interviewing situation.
 Keep them in mind!

-*Except in entry-level kinds of situations, don't just talk about what you managed or were responsible for in your work history.
+*Except in entry-level kinds of situations, don’t just talk about what you managed or were responsible for in your work history.
 Anyone, good or bad, who holds a particular position can claim with equal validity that they managed or were responsible for something(s)/someone(s).
-Talk about end results, achievements, accomplishments, demonstrating the value that you've created in previous jobs.
+Talk about end results, achievements, accomplishments, demonstrating the value that you’ve created in previous jobs.
 And then make it clear how those past actions predict positive contributions to your prospective employer.